8 Reasons Traditional Backup is the Wrong Choice for Cloud

 Even well-known legacy backup providers can’t keep up in Kubernetes, because they’re not geared toward protecting Kubernetes workloads.
 Legacy solutions were designed for monolithic, fairly static applications and generally capture only the data volumes (and no metadata), have strong operating system dependence, etc. Compare that to Kubernetes applications.
 Kubernetes applications are microservices-based, not monolithic, and dynamic rather than static.
 Not just that, but they need more than just the data volumes.
 You need to capture the metadata as well.

-As a cloud- and Kubernetes-native backup solution, TrilioVault is able to provide a broad suite of features specifically designed to make backup faster, easier and less resource-intensive in the cloud — features that legacy solutions just don’t have.
-When you’re making a decision about data protection for Kubernetes, make sure you’re choosing one that is cloud-native, application-centric, agentless, multi-tenant and more.
+As a cloud- and Kubernetes-native backup solution, TrilioVault is able to provide a broad suite of features specifically designed to make backup faster, easier, and less resource-intensive in the cloud — features that legacy solutions just don’t have.
+When you’re making a decision about data protection for Kubernetes, make sure you’re choosing one that is cloud-native, application-centric, agentless, multi-tenant, and more.

-To try to address these problems, some legacy vendors base their solutions on Velero (click to see comparison with Velero), while others have cobbled together a solution based on their existing VM offering (see below.)
+To try to address these problems, some legacy vendors base their solutions on Velero (click to see a comparison with Velero), while others have cobbled together a solution based on their existing VM offering (see below.)